 Most of the companies we work with have major concerns about their ability to retain their top people, so they are always interested in what strategies other companies are using to get in front of this problem.
 Most places think that a salary increase or better benefits will solve the problem, but that is not always the case.
 There are many other perks that can make employees happy or feel better about their current job.
 It’s important to regularly survey current employees to identify what they think their company is doing well and where they can improve in keeping the employees happy, engaged, and loyal.
 Employees want to feel valued and part of the process of improving the work environment.
 The companies that are proactive and try to anticipate employee needs tend to have better retention rates than those that don’t see this as a priority.

-Joseph Kotlinski, Partner, Manager
+Joseph Kotlinski, Partner, Manager of IT Seach